tauqeer92/CV/README.md

 ## <a name="about_me">About me</a>

-I'm a determined, passionate, and curious **Full Stack Software Developer**, looking to join a company on an exciting journey where I can use my skills and knowledge to help create innovative and meaningful solutions, make a real impact while making a positive contribution to the team and the company.
+I'm a determined, passionate, and curious **Full Stack Software Developer**, looking to join a company on an exciting journey where I can use my skills and knowledge to help create innovative and meaningful solutions.
+I would like to make a real impact while making a positive contribution to the team and the company.
+After years of searching for my passion, I came across coding and quickly realized the potential, the challenge, the ability to use this skill to have a positive impact on people's lives.
+Finally, my search had ended.

-I have been studying at Makers Academy since August 2022 where I learned the fundamentals of software development, it's where I realised my passion and natural apptitude for coding.
-My analytical mind, curiosity fuels my desire to gain a deep understanding of various programming languages and frameworks and apply my knowledge to real-world projects.
+I have been studying at Makers Academy since August 2022 where I learned the fundamentals of software development, it's where I realized my natural aptitude for coding.
+My analytical mind and curiosity which fuels my desire to gain a deeper understanding of various programming languages and frameworks and apply my knowledge to real-world projects.

 ## <a name="projects">Projects</a>